jonohayon/vson/README.md

 # vson
-> An object validator, using schemas
+> JavaScript object validator, using schemas

 **Vson** is an object validator for nodejs.
 It uses a similar technique to Mongoose, which uses defined schemas for validation.